How is consumption estimated?

 Water

-For example, heating consumption is typically higher in winter months and lower in summer months.
+For example, heat consumption is usually higher in the winter months and lower in the summer months.

-How is consumption calculated for a specific period?
+How is your consumption calculated for a specific period?

-Multiplying it by the percentage of consumption expected during that period (from SLP)
+Multiply this by the percentage consumption expected during that period (from SLP)

-Example: If your annual consumption (EAV) is 1000 kWh, and you want to know your consumption for a period that typically accounts for 25% of annual usage, the estimation would be:
+If your annual consumption (EAV) is 1000 kWh, and you want to know the consumption for a period that typically represents 25% of annual use, the estimate would be:

 1000 kWh × 25% = 250 kWh